Yoko Ono – Horizontal Memories

 Yoko Ono is one of the most renowned and significant artists living today.
 With her celebrated instructions, performances, installations, films, music, sculptures and photography she has remained at the vanguard of contemporary art since the 1960s.
-This exhibition will focus on Yoko Ono's impact on art as a concept and her critical vision.
+This exhibition focused on Yoko Ono's impact on art as a concept and her critical vision.